lorebiondi3/IoT-project/documentation.md

 The Collector has been implemented using **Java**.
 In particular:
 - **Californium** has been used to implement CoAP client functionalities
 - **Paho** has been used to implement MQTT client functionalities

+## MySql Database
+All the data produced by the sensors are stored in a MySql Database by the Java Collector.
+The database runs locally on the same VM where the collector runs.
+The database is named **sensors** and contains two tables:
+- **CoAPData**: to store CoAP sensors data, with the following schema: ( id , date , time , room , node_id , presence )
+- **MQTTData**: to store MQTT sensor data, with the following schema: ( id , date , time , humidity )

 ## Data Encoding
 The message encoding format exploited for this project is **JSON** (*JavaScript Object Notation*), a lightweight data encoding based on collection of name-value pairs.